Our Commitment to your Privacy

 - wish to complain about a breach of the Privacy Legislation; or

 There may be instances where we cannot grant you access to the personal information we hold.
-For example, we may need to refuse access if granting access would interfere with the privacy of others or if it would result in a breach of confidentiality or legal professional privilege.
+For example, if granting access would interfere with the privacy of others or if it would result in a breach of confidentiality or legal professional privilege.
 In particular, we will refuse access to evaluative material where it has been obtained on a confidential basis in the course of our performing reference checks.
 Where we are unable to provide access to personal information about you, we will give you written reasons for our refusal.

 If you believe that any personal information that we hold about you is incorrect, incomplete or inaccurate, then you may request that we correct it.
 We will consider if the information requires correction.
 If we do not agree that there are grounds for correction, then you may request that we add a note to the personal information stating that you disagree with it.